What is an APR?

 Can I pay my loan off early?

-If you wish to pay off your loan in full you will first need to request a settlement quotation by calling us on 0345 266 0124.
-Alternatively, you can write to us at: AA Loans, PO Box 248, Sheffield S98 1QF.
+If you want a full Early Settlement to pay off your loan you'll need to request a settlement quotation by calling us on 0345 266 0124, or writing to us at AA Loans, PO Box 248, Sheffield S98 1QF.

-To make a partial settlement you can call us to make a debit card payment.
+To make a partial Early Settlement you can call us to make a debit card payment.
 As a result of any repayment we reduce the term of your agreement unless you request otherwise.

 How do I find out my outstanding loan balance?